Events Archive: 2022 | 2023 | 2024 | 2025 | Upcoming Events

 This is a Member's Only Event and is limited to 12 people.
 Register for this event here.

-Join us for a 2 hour walk with Mark Seder and learn about our native spring ephemerals and the fascinating history of the Townsend River Walk.
+Join us for a 2 hour walk with Mark Seder and learn about the native spring ephemerals and the fascinating history of the Townsend River Walk.

 Please wear comfortable clothing and shoes.
 Wild Ones will provide water and light refreshments.